 A tour through the ages as we visit the magnificent TudorJacobean mansion, Temple Newsam House; step and steam into the 1800s at Haworth and discover the timeless beauty of the Peak District National Park.

 Day 1 After picking you up from your door, we travel north via Leicester to reach our hotel in the small town of Tankersley, south of Barnsley.

-Our four-star hotel is set in beautiful countryside and woodland and sensitively incorporates the 17th Century building within a modern hotel while retaining a lot of the original charm.
+Our newly refurbished four-star hotel is set in beautiful countryside and woodland and sensitively incorporates the 17th-century building within a modern hotel while retaining the original charm.
 The leisure club has an indoor pool, gym, steam room, sauna, Jacuzzi and spa.
-Bedrooms oﬀer TV, telephone, WiFi, hairdryer, ironing facilities and hospitality tray.
+Bedrooms offer TV, telephone, WiFi, hairdryer, ironing facilities and hospitality tray.
 Rooms in the new wing are serviced by a lift, but some steps need to be negotiated.